Wandalen/wTools/module/core/derive_tools_meta/docs/feature/001_derive_macros.md

 ### Scope

-- Describes the derive macro collection provided by this crate.
+- **Purpose**: Describe the derive macro collection provided by this crate.
-- Covers the categories of boilerplate that the macros eliminate.
+- **Responsibility**: Document the categories of boilerplate the macros eliminate and the design of selective compilation.
-- Audience: Rust developers evaluating whether to depend on `derive_tools`.
+- **In Scope**: Delegation, conversion, construction, indexing, and logical operation macro categories.
-- Does not specify individual macro behavior — see `api/001_derive_api.md`.
+- **Out of Scope**: Individual macro behavior — see `api/001_derive_api.md`.

 ### Design